samjulien/blog/_posts/2018-07-24-a-look-at-the-android-ml-kit-the-machine-learning-sdk.markdown

 ---
 layout: post
-title: A Look at the Android ML Kit SDK
+title: A Look at the Android ML Kit - the Machine Learning SDK
-description: In this article, you will learn about the different APIs available in the ML Kit SDK.
+description: In this article, you will learn about the different APIs available in the Google's ML Kit (the machine learning SDK).
 You will also learn how to create an application that uses one of the APIs
 date: 2018-07-24 18:30
 category: Technical Guide, Mobile
 author: